gautambaghel/ms-teams-approval-run-task/README.md

 ## Monitoring and Logging

 - Application logs are sent to stdout/stderr
+- Platform-specific monitoring options:
-- (Optional) When deployed to Azure:
+  - When using Azure (example deployment):
     - Logs are collected by Log Analytics
     - Container App metrics are available
     - Redis Cache metrics are monitored
+  - Other platforms:
+    - Use your platform's native monitoring solutions
+    - Consider using cloud-native logging aggregation
+    - Monitor Redis metrics if using distributed deployment

 ## Contributing